drewolbrich/ScrollingContentViewController/README.md

 A common UIKit Auto Layout task involves creating a view controller with a fixed layout that is too large to fit older, smaller devices, or devices in landscape orientation, or the area of the screen that remains visible when the keyboard is presented.

-For example, consider this sign up screen, which fits iPhone XS, but not iPhone SE with a keyboard:
+For example, consider this sign up screen, which fits iPhone Xs, but not iPhone SE with a keyboard:

 <img src="https://github.com/drewolbrich/ScrollingContentViewController/raw/master/Images/Overview-Comparison.png" width="888px">